ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_1.md

 ![ActiveRecord::StatementInvalid Error](images/030.png)

-To fix that, simply run
+To fix that, simply go back to your terminal and run

     bundle exec rake db:migrate